 - Duct tape

 Saw the guttering to a manageable size and remove any ends.
 Replace each end with a large piece of Gaffa tape, which will keep the compost in place but can easily be removed when you transplant the seedings into the soil.

 Fill the guttering with moist, peat-free, multi-purpose compost and gently firm down.
 Create a shallow drill in the centre of the compost and sow seeds sparingly along it.

 Use your thumb and forefinger to replace the compost over the seed and firm gently.

 Transfer the lengths of guttering to your greenhouse or cold frame, and water the compost with a watering can with a fine rose attached.

 Seed should germinate within a few days.
-Leave to grow on for up to four weeks before planting out into the soil.
-Don't forget to keep plants well watered, especially in hot weather.
+Leave to grow on for up to four weeks before planting out in the soil.
+Don’t forget to keep plants well watered, especially in hot weather.